Who Can Receive the Sacrament?

-- Confirmation Parent Meeting: Choose ONE to attend: Tuesday, September 13 from 6:15-8:30pm OR Saturday, September 24 from 9:45am-noon.
+- Confirmation Parent Meeting: Choose ONE to attend: Tuesday, September 12 from 6:15-8:30pm OR Wednesday, September 20 from 6:15-8:30pm.
 At least one parent is required to attend a Parent Meeting session in September.
 Required for ALL Confirmation Candidate parents, regardless of child’s school/grade.
 All your questions about Confirmation requirements and procedures will be addressed at this meeting.
 You are expected to attend the session, even if you have had a child confirmed in the past, to ensure that you are up-to-date on any changes and dates for this year.

 - PAPERWORK: Registration Form and fee are due.

-Sponsor Information Form and Sponsor Certificate of Eligibility: Due by Oct 28, 2016
+Sponsor Information Form and Sponsor Certificate of Eligibility: Due by TBD

 Retreat Options (Must attend at least one)